Honda CRF1000L: CRF1100L

 In 2020, Honda released the CRF1100L.
 The bike is significantly revised, with a new engine, suspension, frame and swingarm, a brand new instrument display/rider interface, and many other changes.
 The new six-axis IMU offers more data and many more ride modes, wheelie control, torque control, and more.
 The new rider interface offers more screens of data, bluetooth and Apple CarPlay.
 There is also cruise control added (and controlled within the rider interface).

 The Adventure Sports model was reduced in height to match the standard model, received electronically adjustable suspension, and tubeless rims.

 The new 1084 cc engine (previously 998 cc) has a host of changes including increased displacement by a 6.5 mm increase in stroke, new pistons, crank and cams with longer intake and exhaust-valve lifts (the intake is up from 9.2 mm to 10.1 mm while the exhaust is increased from 8.6 mm to 9.3 mm).
-The throttle body is 2mm larger at 46 mm, the intake tract is straightened, and the ECU has new fueling mapping.
+The throttle body is 2 mm larger at 46 mm, the intake tract is straightened, and the ECU has new fueling mapping.

 In late 2021, Honda released a software update that adds Android Auto to the 2020 and 2021 models.
 Originally they only supported Apple CarPlay.

 In 2022, Honda made a few subtle changes.
 Both models receive new colors and graphics.
 Both models support both Apple CarPlay and Android Auto.
 The regular (non AS) model received as standard equipment the rear aluminum luggage rack that was previously only included on the AS models.

 The AS models have a new 110 mm shorter windscreen that improves visibility and has 5 adjustable positions.

 The DCT transmission received optimized first and second gears for smoother movement from a stop and at low speeds.
 Honda continues to invest in the DCT option and stated in 2020 it accounted for 47% of sales.

 The 2023 Africa Twin is unchanged except for new color options.
 Offered in Matte Ballistic Black Metallic, Glint Wave Blue Metallic Tricolor scheme, or the prior year Grand Prix Red.

 The 2024 Africa Twin and Adventure Sport are receiving a "significant makeover".
-The base engine the same 1084cc parallel twin power plant but the compression ratio was increased from 10.1:1 to 10.5:1, which alongside changes to the valve timing, intake ports and ECU settings increased the torque and brings it earlier.
-A 7% increase in maximum torque, now 82.6 ft-lbs, is delivered earlier at 5,500rpm from 6,250rpm.
+The base engine the same 1084 cc parallel twin power plant but the compression ratio was increased from 10.1:1 to 10.5:1, which alongside changes to the valve timing, intake ports and ECU settings increased the torque and brings it earlier.
+A 7% increase in maximum torque, now 82.6 ft-lbs, is delivered earlier at 5,500 rpm from 6,250 rpm.

 They also include a new muffler, and DCT shifting improvements especially at low speed and during cornering.
 The front fairings were redesigned to improve aero and wind deflection.

 The base model (non AS) ES trim also includes heated grips and a charging socket.
 Also now has optional Showa EERA electronic suspension which was previously only found on the AS model.